Federal impeachment in the United States

-Most impeachments have concerned alleged crimes committed while in office, though there is no requirement for the misconduct to be an indictable crime.
-There have been a few cases in which officials have been impeached and subsequently convicted for crimes committed prior to taking office.
-There have also been cases where a former official was tried after leaving office.
-The impeached official may continue to serve their term until a trial yields a judgement that directs their removal from office or until they leave office through some other means.
-Federally, a two-thirds majority of the senators present at the trial is required for conviction under Article One, Section 3, Clause 6 of the Constitution.
+Most impeachments have involved alleged crimes committed while in office, but there is no requirement for the misconduct to be an indictable crime.
+Some officials have been impeached and convicted for crimes committed before taking office, and there have been instances where a former official was tried after leaving office.
+The official who is impeached may continue to serve their term until a trial leads to a judgement that directs their removal from office or until they leave office through other means, such as resignation.
+A two-thirds majority of the U.S. Senators present at the trial is required for conviction under Article One, Section 3, Clause 6 of the Constitution.

-The impeachment proceedings are remedial rather than punitive in nature, and the remedy is limited to removal from office.
-Because all officers in the federal government are confirmed in the Senate, officers appointed under the Appointments Clause of the Constitution may also be disqualified from holding any other appointed office under the United States in the future.
-Because the process is not punitive, a party may also be subject to criminal or civil trial, prosecution, and conviction under the law after removal from office.
-Also, because the conviction is not a punishment, the president is constitutionally precluded from granting a pardon to an impeached and convicted person that would protect them from the consequences of a conviction in an impeachment trial.
+The nature of the impeachment proceedings is remedial rather than punitive, with the only remedy being removal from office.
+Since all officers in the federal government are confirmed in the Senate, officers appointed under the Appointments Clause of the Constitution may also be disqualified from holding any other appointed office under the United States in the future.
+As the process is not punitive, an individual may also be subject to criminal or civil trial, prosecution, and conviction under the law after removal from office.
+Additionally, the president is constitutionally barred from pardoning an impeached and convicted person to protect them from the consequences of a conviction in an impeachment trial, as the conviction itself is not a punishment.

-Federal impeachment

 Constitutional provisions

 Article I, Section 2, Clause 5 of the United States Constitution provides:

 Article I, Section 3, Clauses 6 and 7 provide: